ops4j/org.ops4j.pax.exam2/README.md

 Releases go to Maven Central.

-The current release of Pax Exam is 2.6.0.
+The most recent release of Pax Exam 2 is 2.6.0.
+Pax Exam 3.x is the current release line.

 ## Issue Tracking